BauhausLuftfahrt/MATSim-UAM/README.md

 - removal of unused code and marking others as deprecated

 UAM vehicles types and stations:
-- vehicle types must now include maximum range (applied per leg)
+- vehicle types must now include maximum range (applied per leg) **No backwards compatibility of input uam files.**
 - removal of all landing and parking space capacity fragments (their inclusion would warant new implementation)

 Dispatcher: